FrameworkComputer/inputmodule-rs/ledmatrix/README.md

   - `SLEEP#` pin
   - USB Suspend
 - Software/Firmware Triggers
-  - Sleep/Wake Command via USB Serial
+  - Sleep/Wake or other command via USB Serial
   - Idle timer

 Both of the hardware/OS triggers change the sleep state if the transition from one state to another.